Oracle-of-the-Void/ootv-client/docs/API.md

 ## Note

 In general, when table is required for most things, oracle- is added as a prefix and used as the table name for dynamodb, index name for elastic.
 This is a general selector to get to the game desired.

+## /updatelog

+Retrieves information from the updatelog about recent updates

+inputs:

+* table (required)
+* limit (default 10)
+* mintime (optional) -> only pulls updates more recent than this.
+  * Meant to periodically poll with the last most recent updates, will get empty results if nothing is newer
+* fetchcards (optional)
+  * brings back data from the updates:  use to display info on the updates and overwrite local cache entries

+outputs:

+* logs -> array of hash entries, starting with most recent
+  * database
+  * cardids (array)
+  * operation
+  * uname (of maintainer performing update)
+  * timestamp  (standard millisecond unix timestamp)
+  * uid  (of maintainer)
+* cardids  (array of all cardids in returned results)
+* cards (if fetchcards set) - array of cards in cards.hits.hits

+codes:

+* 200: success
+* 5xx: failure

 ## /attributes